phthallo/phthallo.github.io/_posts/2024-05-12-remarkable-workflow.md

 | `/home/root/.local/share/remarkable/xochitl/` | Notebooks and files from the standard Xochitl interface. |
 | `/usr/share/remarkable/` | <span data-bs-toggle="tooltip" data-bs-placement="top" data-bs-original-title="To customise them, create an image file with dimensions 1872x1404, rename it to any of the appropriate file names and use `scp` to move it here.">Sleep/rebooting/etc screens</span> |

-[^1]: Full support entails having all packages available on Toltec usable on a certain version.
-See [here](https://github.com/toltec-dev/toltec/issues/820) for the current state of 3.x support, which is currently in [testing](https://github.com/toltec-dev/toltec/tree/testing).
+[^1]: Full support entails having the majority of Toltec packages fully tested and usable on a certain version.
+Packages that do not work on that version will not appear.
+See [here](https://github.com/toltec-dev/toltec/issues/820) for the current state of 3.x support, which is currently in [testing](https://github.com/toltec-dev/toltec/tree/testing) for version 3.5.2.
 [^2]: An additional note to be aware of is that reMarkable (as of early June 2024) will [drop official reMarkable cloud support](https://www.reddit.com/r/RemarkableTablet/comments/1cmagp9/remarkable_dropping_support_for_the_latestish/) for all devices running older versions of the firmware.